Writing Style and Page Layout

 The title (cover) page must contain the following information:

 – The title of the manuscript,

 – The name and academic titles of the author(s),

 – Full contact information of the author(s) (address, phone, e-mail, etc.),

 – Type of article (Research, Review, Case Study, …etc.),

 – Any acknowledgments the authors care to make.

-The title of the manuscript should be written in bold (first letters in capital letters) and in the center of the page.
-Also name and contact information (address, phone numbers, e-mail etc..) of author(s) should be written in the center of the page.
+The manuscript title should be written in bold (first letters in capital letters) and in the center of the page.
+Also, the name and contact information (address, phone numbers, e-mail, etc.) of the author(s) should be written at the center of the page.